mricon/korgalore/docs/configuration.rst

 =============

-Korgalore uses a TOML configuration file to define targets (Gmail accounts, local maildirs, etc.), feeds (mailing lists or lei searches), and deliveries (which feed goes to which target).
+Korgalore uses a TOML configuration file to define targets (Gmail accounts, local maildirs, JMAP servers, IMAP servers), feeds (mailing lists or lei searches), and deliveries (which feed goes to which target).

 Configuration File Location
 ===========================